qiita-spots/qiita/qiita_pet/support_files/doc/source/faq.rst

 As you can imagine, you are not alone as this is a common problem while doing analysis.
 Thus, we suggest posting your question to the `QIIME2 Forum <https://forum.qiime2.org/>`__.
 This will generally ensure that your question is answered in a timely manner.
 There are many users and developers monitoring the QIIME2 Forum.
-Additionally, posting to the forum also helps us to manage our support burden as other users may have the same question in the future.
+Posting questions in the forum allows you to share answers with others, who may have similar questions in the future.

 Do you have Meta-Analysis questions?
 ------------------------------------